afriedman412/rap-gender-data-project/README.md

 In the mean time, however, I have been searching for a job.
 So I figured I would write up the preliminary work I did to acquire, clean, standardize and optimize the data before I started training models, as a case study in how I approach this kind of work.
 So if you like what you see and you want to pay me money, hit me up!

-# A Note On The Data:
+# A Note On The Data
 The focus of this project is the lyrics of this generation of female rappers in context.
 My approach to assembling the data was to include every female rapper I could find, and then to make sure the data included male counterparts for differentiation.
 I added rappers in pairs as much as possible: Cardi B and Offset, Nicki Minaj and Drake, Juicy J and Gangsta Boo, Eve and Jadakiss, Dessa and P.O.S. etc.

 As I expanded the data to include more female artists, I included more era and region-appropriate artists to provide more context, but still avoided other (often major) artists to avoid overrepresentation.
 I still had to correct for that!